jouler-study/equipo-1-ings-202520-actions/server/README.md

 ```

 📌 The `access_token` is returned in the response after login — this is the token you will use to log out.

+**Account Lock Test:**

+* To test the account block feature, enter the **wrong password 3 times**.
+* A recovery email will be sent to the user.
+* You can register using your own email or with already existing emails for testing.

 ---